Nguyễn Văn Hiếu: Evaluation

 General Trần Văn Đôn's assessment:

 Unanswered questions concerning his death

-On 8 April 1975, news came out of III Corps headquarters in Biên Hòa that General Hiếu was dead in his office.
-General Nguyễn Văn Toàn, III Corps Commander, was immediately suspected since he had the reputation of being corrupt, while General Hiếu was very clean, and furthermore, had held the position of anticorruption czar under Vice President Trần Văn Hương.
+On 8 April 1975, news came out of III Corps headquarters in Biên Hòa that Hiếu was found dead in his office.
 The next day, after attending the military press conference, UPI correspondent sent out the following dispatch: SAIGON (UPI) - The deputy commander of South Vietnamese troops defending the Saigon area was found shot to death Tuesday night following an argument with his superior over tactics.
 Military sources said he apparently committed suicide.
 The sources said Maj.
 Gen. Hiếu was found with a bullet wound in his mouth at his III Corps office at the edge of Biên Hòa airbase, 14 mi northeast of Saigon.
 It was not known whether Hiếu's death was connected with the Tuesday morning bombing of the Presidential palace of Nguyễn Văn Thiệu.